Skip to content

 Climbing Speed You gain a Climbing Speed equal to your Speed.

-Quick Jab When you activate your Rage, you can make an Unarmed Strike as part of the same Bonus Action.
+Quick Jab When you activate your Rage, you can make one Unarmed Strike as part of the same Bonus Action.

 Level 6: Forceful Rend

 Your fists becomes devastating to whoever at the receiving end.
-Your Unarmed Strike is improved in the following ways:
+The following options are added to your Unarmed Strike:

-Backbreaker At the start of each of your turns while your Rage is active, you can deal 1d6 image/svg+xml Bludgeoning damage to one creature that receive the Grappled condition from you, instead of 1d4.
-At Barbarial level 14, this damage die becomes 1d8.
+At the start of each of your turns while your Rage is active, you can deal (Rage Damage) image/svg+xml Bludgeoning damage to one creature that receive the Grappled condition from you (no action required).

 Level 10: Titan's Grip